Blue moon: Visually blue moon

 An ESA radio telescope located at the New Norcia Station, Western Australia, tracking the "super blue moon" of August 30, 2023.
 The blue colour is an effect of the camera.

 The moon (and sun) can appear blue under certain atmospheric conditions – for instance, if volcanic eruptions or large-scale fires release particles into the atmosphere of just the right size to preferentially scatter red light.
-According to the Encyclopaedia Britannica, scattering is the cause of “that epitome of rare occurrences, the blue Moon (seen when forest fires produce clouds composed of small droplets of organic compounds).”
+According to the Encyclopædia Britannica, scattering is the cause of "that epitome of rare occurrences, the blue Moon (seen when forest fires produce clouds composed of small droplets of organic compounds)."

-A Royal Society report on the 1883 Krakatoa eruption gave a detailed account of “blue, green, and other coloured appearances of the sun and moon” seen in many places for months afterwards..
-The report mentioned that in February 1884 an observer in central America saw the crescent moon as “a magnificent emerald-green” while its earthlit part was “pale green”.
+A Royal Society report on the 1883 Krakatoa eruption gave a detailed account of "blue, green, and other coloured appearances of the sun and moon" seen in many places for months afterwards..
+The report mentioned that in February 1884 an observer in Central America saw the crescent moon as "a magnificent emerald-green" while its earthlit part was "pale green".
 Venus, bright stars and a comet were also green.
 The report authors suspected that green moons were a contrast effect, since in those cases the surrounding sky was seen as red.

 People saw blue moons in 1983 after the eruption of the El Chichón volcano in Mexico, and there are reports of blue moons caused by Mount St. Helens in 1980 and Mount Pinatubo in 1991.

 The moon looked blue after forest fires in Sweden and Canada in 1950 and 1951, On September 23, 1950, several muskeg fires that had been smoldering for several years in Alberta, Canada, suddenly blew up into major—and very smoky—fires.
 Winds carried the smoke eastward and southward with unusual speed, and the conditions of the fire produced large quantities of oily droplets of just the right size (about 1 micrometre in diameter) to scatter red and yellow light.
 Wherever the smoke cleared enough so that the sun was visible, it was lavender or blue.
 Ontario, Canada, and much of the east coast of the United States were affected by the following day, and two days later, observers in Britain reported an indigo sun in smoke-dimmed skies, followed by an equally blue moon that evening.

 Ice particles might have a similar effect.
 The Antarctic diary of Robert Falcon Scott for July 11, 1911 mentioned "the air thick with snow, and the moon a vague blue".

 The key to a blue moon is having many particles slightly wider than the wavelength of red light (0.7 micrometer)—and no other sizes present.
 Ash and dust clouds thrown into the atmosphere by fires and storms usually contain a mixture of particles with a wide range of sizes, with most smaller than 1 micrometer, and they tend to scatter blue light.
 This kind of cloud makes the moon turn red; thus red moons are far more common than blue moons.